mikenakis/Bathyscaphe/README.md

   - Your shipping address: make sure your legal address is selected.
 - As soon as we receive the fee, we will send you an acknowledgement.
 - As soon as you receive the acknowledgement, you are licensed.
-- If you fail to properly fill in the Payment reference field, if the amount is incorrect, if the currency is incorrect, etc. you will not be licensed, and any funds received will be considered sponsorship.
+- If you fail to properly fill in the Payment reference field, if the amount is incorrect, if the currency is incorrect, etc. you will not be licensed, and any funds received will be considered a donation.

 ## Contacting the author